-At large heliocentric distances, the comets behave like dynamically young comets, rich in ices and with a small dust size distribution due to splitting events since the previous perihelion passage which expose new surfaces, e.g. Sekanina (2000a, 2002b).
-Beyond 50 R{\odot}, they likely brighten at a rate near $\propto r^{-4}$ as Ikeya-Seki did (Sekanina 2002a).
+At large heliocentric distances, the comets behave like dynamically young comets, rich in ices and with a small dust size distribution due to splitting events since the previous perihelion passage which expose new surfaces, e.g., Sekanina (2000a, 2002b).
+Beyond $50~R{\odot}$, they likely brighten at a rate near $\propto r^{-4}$ as Ikeya-Seki did (Sekanina 2002a).
 Although it is unclear exactly where, at some point prior to entering the SOHO field of view, most begin to brighten steeply, near $\propto r^{-7.3}$.
-This continues until $\sim 24 \text{ R}{\odot}$ when the rate rapidly transitions to $\propto r^{-3.8}$.
+This continues until \sim 24 R{\odot} when the rate rapidly transitions to $\propto r^{-3.8}$.

-Around 16 R{\odot} the lightcurve begins to turn over, reaching a peak between 10-14 R{\odot}.
-Kimura et al. (2002) showed that sublimation of fluffy aggregates of amorphous and crystalline olivine occurs at 10-13 R{\odot}.
+Around $16~R{\odot}$ the light curve begins to turn over, reaching a peak between $10~R{\odot}$ and $14~R{\odot}$.
+Kimura et al. (2002) showed that sublimation of fluffy aggregates of amorphous and crystalline olivine occurs at 10- $13~R{\odot}$.
 This will rapidly deplete the reflecting area of the coma.
 While the production rate (per cm2) is increasing $\propto r^{-2}$, at some point the surface area of the nucleus becomes too small and the total production drops.
-The combination of a declining production rate and an increasing sublimation rate cause the lightcurve to turn over and fade rapidly.
+The combination of a declining production rate and an increasing sublimation rate causes the light curve to turn over and fade rapidly.

-Inside of ~7 R{\odot} , the comet will erode very rapidly.
-UVCS observations of three comets suggest that the nuclei disappear entirely by ~3 R{\odot} (Raymond et al. 1998; Uzzo et al. 2001; Bemporad et al. 2005).
+Inside of $\sim 7 R{\odot}$, the comet will erode very rapidly.
+UVCS observations of three comets suggest that the nuclei disappear entirely by $\sim 3 R{\odot}$ (Raymond et al. 1998; Uzzo et al. 2001; Bemporad et al. 2005).
 Kimura et al. (2002) predict that the sublimation of crystalline and amorphous pyroxenes (which sublimate around 5 R{\odot}) would cause a second peak at 4-6 R{\odot} .
-The lightcurves in this region are sparse, but are in general agreement with this as the lightcurves tend to level off or brighten again inside ~7 R{\odot} .
+The light curves in this region are sparse, but are in general agreement with this as the light curves tend to level off or brighten again inside \sim 7 R{\odot} .
 An alternative explanation for this phenomenon is that fragments too small to be individually resolved, and which have substantially higher erosion energies, reach a peak in brightness in this region (Sekanina 2003).
 Since the range of peak distances indicates that the comets are relatively homogeneous, we find it unlikely that they would fragment into pieces with such disparate energies of erosion.
-Therefore we favor the final disruption of the nucleus and sublimation of pyroxene as the mechanism to cause this final brightening.
+Therefore, we favor the final disruption of the nucleus and sublimation of pyroxene as the mechanism to cause this final brightening.

 5.7.
-Lightcurve Behavior for the Comets Beyond the Sizes Seen By SOHO
+Light Curve Behavior for the Comets Beyond the Sizes Seen By SOHO

 The scenario described above should hold true for comets in the size distribution observed by SOHO.
-Comets with initial radii smaller than a few meters would be destroyed by erosion at larger distances than 10-14 R{\odot}.
+Comets with initial radii smaller than a few meters would be destroyed by erosion at larger distances than 10- $14\,R{\odot}$.
 These comets would never achieve the brightness necessary to be observed by SOHO, however if the size distribution holds, they should be numerous.
 While the nucleus of such a comet would have disrupted, the dust should continue along the orbit subject to the effects of radiation pressure.
-Thompson (2009) showed that the tail of comet C/2007 L3 consisted of particles emitted between 18 and 24 hours before perihelion (18-22 R{\odot}) and which persisted until several hours after perihelion.
+Thompson (2009) showed that the tail of comet C/2007 L3 consisted of particles emitted between 18 and 24 hr before perihelion (18-22 R{\odot}) and which persisted until several hr after perihelion.
 Similarly, the tail of C/1979 Q1 was evident for 100 minutes after perihelion in Solwind images (Michels et al. 1982), and we have noted the phenomenon in a number of bright SOHO comets.
 Future coronagraphic missions with greater sensitivity might observe the tails of comets too small for the nucleus to have survived into the SOHO field of view as headless comets.